cheminfo/eln-docs/docs/30_spectra/10_organic_chemistry/chromatography/gc-lc-ms-visualization/README.md

-# GC / LC - MS visualization
+# GC / LC-MS visualization

 This application enables the visualization and integration of GC / LC data with or without MS.